-The family moved to Newport, Isle of Wight, where Graham went to the County School, before taking up a job with the Capital and Counties Bank in Newport.
+The family moved to Newport, Isle of Wight, where Graham went to the County School, before taking up a job as a bank clerk with the Capital and Counties Bank in Newport.

-At the outbreak of war he volunteered for foreign service, being promoted to Captain on 19th June 1915, and embarked for the Dardenelles on the 29th July.
-On the 12th August the 1/8th were one of three battalions of the 163rd Brigade ordered to attack Turkish positions.
+On 12th August, hardly having time to acclimatise, the 1/8th were one of three battalions of the 163rd Brigade ordered to attack Turkish positions.
 Advancing over open ground, they came under heavy machine gun fire near

 Captain Loader was hit by a bullet in the mouth, dying almost instantly.
 He was one of almost 300 casualties suffered by the battalion on that day.